 Substance Use and Empty Nests

 A segment of the parent population that may experience this syndrome differently than most are those who have strained relationships with their children who have left home.
 Regardless of the specifics of the animosity between parent and child, these situations can instill feelings of regret, guilt, and emotional hardship.
 Parents often feel they are about to lose their last lifeline to remedy the relationship now that they are no longer under the same roof.
 These people may also go through the grieving process during their empty nest experience, making them more susceptible to substance use to escape their reality.
+The potential for empty nest addiction in these circumstances is significant.

 Tips for Overcoming Empty Nest Syndrome